JerBouma/FinanceToolkit/README.md

 > **Sharpe Ratio**

-The Sharpe ratio is calculated as the difference between the expected return of the asset or portfolio and the risk -free rate of return, divided by the standard deviation of the asset or portfolio’s excess return.
+The Sharpe ratio is calculated as the difference between the expected return of the asset or portfolio and the risk-free rate of return, divided by the standard deviation of the asset or portfolio’s excess return.
 It quantifies the amount of return generated for each unit of risk assumed, providing insights into the investment’s performance relative to the risk taken.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_sharpe_ratio).

 > **Sortino Ratio**

-The Sortino Ratio is a financial metric used to assess the risk -adjusted performance of an investment portfolio or asset by considering only the downside risk.
+The Sortino Ratio is a financial metric used to assess the risk-adjusted performance of an investment portfolio or asset by considering only the downside risk.
 It measures the excess return generated by the portfolio per unit of downside risk, specifically, the standard deviation of negative returns.
 The Sortino Ratio is particularly useful for investors who are primarily concerned with minimizing the downside risk of their investments.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_sortino_ratio).

 > **Ulcer Performance Index (UPI)**

-Calculate the Ulcer Performance Index (UPI), alternatively called Martin ratio, a measure of risk -adjusted return that evaluates the excess return of an investment portfolio or asset per unit of risk taken.
+Calculate the Ulcer Performance Index (UPI), alternatively called Martin ratio, a measure of risk-adjusted return that evaluates the excess return of an investment portfolio or asset per unit of risk taken.
 It can be used to compare volatilities in different stocks or show stocks go into Ulcer territory.
 Similar to the Sharpe Ratio, a higher UPI is better than a lower one (since investors prefer more return for less risk).
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_ulcer_performance_index).

 > **M2 Ratio**

-The M2 Ratio, also known as the Modigliani-Modigliani Measure, is a financial metric used to evaluate the risk -adjusted performance of an investment portfolio or strategy.
-It assesses the excess return generated by the portfolio relative to a risk -free investment, taking into account the portfolio’s volatility or risk.
+The M2 Ratio, also known as the Modigliani-Modigliani Measure, is a financial metric used to evaluate the risk-adjusted performance of an investment portfolio or strategy.
+It assesses the excess return generated by the portfolio relative to a risk-free investment, taking into account the portfolio’s volatility or risk.
 The M2 Ratio helps investors and portfolio managers determine whether the portfolio is delivering returns that justify its level of risk.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_m2_ratio).

 > **Tracking Error**